 Dental Implant Recovery Diet

 It’s a smart idea to consider temporarily changing your diet to help your mouth heal quickly and properly.
+It doesn’t sound fun, but it can greatly help.

 The best thing you can do regarding your diet is to avoid direct contact with the implant for as long as possible.
 This means no hard foods until the area is fully healed.